It's Too Late to Love Me Now

 "It's Too Late to Love Me Now" is a song written by Gene Dobbins, Rory Bourke, and Johnny Wilson.
 Since its composition, the song has been covered as a single by various artists from the country and pop musical genres.
 It was first released as a single by country artist, Charly McClain in 1977.

 "It's Too Late to Love Me Now" has also been featured on albums by various country recording artists, beginning with Dolly Parton on her 1978 release, Heartbreaker.
-"It's Too Late" has also been featured on albums by Lorrie Morgan, Loretta Lynn, and Dottie West.
+"It's Too Late" has also been featured on albums by Cher, Lorrie Morgan, Loretta Lynn, and Dottie West.

 Charly McClain version

 "It's Too Late" was first released as a single by American country artist, Charly McClain.
 Released in April 1977, the song peaked at number eighty seven on the Billboard Magazine Hot Country Singles chart.
 It was the third and final single from McClain's debut album, Here's Charly McClain.

 The song was the first of many singles McClain would release.
 It would also be the first of a series of recordings McClain would make for the Epic record label in Nashville, Tennessee.
 She would go on to have a series of major country hits in the 1980s, including "Who's Cheatin' Who" and "Radio Heart".